Skip to main content

 For the sake of consumer protection, there is an ongoing debate between utilities and EV charger manufacturers over who can charge for electricity and how.
 Not having a proper way to charge for the usage of electricity for EV charging hinders the growth of electric vehicles, on the other hand allowing anyone using an unapproved power measurement device to charge for electricity is a recipe for disaster.

-For years the middle ground was to reserve the right to charge for unit of power (i.e. kWh, Joules or etc) to utilities (or approved vendors) AND allow EV supply equipment to act as a service provider (not an electricity provider) and let them charge per time of usage (like parking).
+For years the middle ground was to reserve the right to charge for units of power (i.e. kWh, Joules or etc) to utilities (or approved vendors) AND allow EV supply equipment to act as a service provider (not an electricity provider) and let them charge per time of usage (like parking).

-Problem #1: variable charging rates
+Scenario 1: variable charging rates

 The amount of power delivered to an electric vehicle from Level 2 and Level 3 charging stations is not fixed and depends on many factors, including but not limited to: